KAVAIYA-VARUN/MINI-PROJECTS/README.md

-kickstarting the journey of projects with small ones first.
+Kickstarting the journey of projects with small ones first.